Harold Brodkey: Literary career

-Brodkey's career began promisingly with the short-story collection First Love and Other Sorrows, which received widespread critical praise at the time of its 1958 publication.
+Brodkey's literary career began with the short story collection First Love and Other Sorrows, published in 1958.

-Six years later he signed a book contract with Random House for his first novel, tentatively titled "A Party of Animals" (it was also referred to as "The Animal Corner").
-The unfinished novel was subsequently resold to Farrar, Straus & Giroux in 1970, then to Knopf in '79.
+Six years later, he signed a book contract with Random House for his first novel, tentatively titled A Party of Animals (it was also referred to as The Animal Corner).
+The unfinished novel was subsequently resold to Farrar, Straus & Giroux in 1970, then to Knopf in 1979.
 As a Paris Review interview noted, "The work became something of an object of desire for editors; it was moved among publishing houses for what were rumored to be ever-increasing advances, advertised as a forthcoming title (Party of Animals) in book catalogs, expanded and ceaselessly revised, until its publication seemed an event longer awaited than anything without theological implications."
-In 1983 the Saturday Review referred to "A Party of Animals" as "now reportedly comprising 4,000 pages and announced as forthcoming 'next year' every year since 1973."
+In 1983, the Saturday Review referred to A Party of Animals as "now reportedly comprising 4,000 pages and announced as forthcoming 'next year' every year since 1973."

-During this period, Brodkey published a number of stories, most of them in The New Yorker, that dealt with a set of recurring characters—the evidently autobiographical Wiley Silenowicz and his adoptive family—and which were announced as fragments of the novel.
-His editor at Knopf, Gordon Lish, called the novel in progress "the one necessary American narrative work of this century."
-Literary critic Harold Bloom declared: "If he's ever able to solve his publishing problems, he'll be seen as one of the great writers of his day."
+During this period, Brodkey published a number of stories, most of them in The New Yorker, that dealt with a set of recurring characters—the autobiographical Wiley Silenowicz and his adoptive family—and which were announced as fragments of the novel.
+Critics who disliked Brodkey's work described his tone as too talkative and overly focused on his own childhood.
+Several weeks after Brodkey announced in The New Yorker in 1993 that he was suffering from AIDS, the Pulitzer Prize-winning poet Richard Howard wrote in The New Republic that the disclosure was "a matter of manipulative hucksterism, of mendacious self-propaganda and cruel assertion of artistic privilege, whereby death is made a matter of public relations."

 In addition to publishing, Brodkey earned a living during this period by writing television pilot scripts for NBC, and teaching at Cornell University.
-Three long stories from "A Party of Animals" were collected in Women and Angels (1985), and a larger number, including those three, appeared in 1988's Stories in an Almost Classical Mode.
+Three long stories from A Party of Animals were collected in Women and Angels (1985), and a larger number, including those three, appeared in 1988's Stories in an Almost Classical Mode.
 Brodkey had apparently decided to omit them from the novel, for when, in 1991, he published The Runaway Soul, a very long novel (835 pages) dramatizing Wiley's early life, no material from Stories in an Almost Classical Mode was included.
-The novel seems to be either "A Party of Animals" under a new title or the first volume of an eventual multivolume work.
+The novel seems to be either A Party of Animals under a new title or the first volume of an eventual multivolume work.
 Brodkey made some comments that suggested the latter.

-Brodkey's second novel, Profane Friendship, appeared in 1994.
+Brodkey's second novel, Profane Friendship, was published in 1994.